hotosm/learnosm/_posts/en/0200-12-23-id-editor_en.md

 Basic Editing with iD
 ----------------------

+Beware that the ID Editor hides objects when zoomed out.
+You will see a blue notice in the bottom of your screen warning you that there are ¨hidden features¨.
+![image20a][]
+Zoom in until you see these features appear.
+Only then start mapping.
+Otherwise there is a chance you map objects on top of existing ones.

 ### Adding Points

 To add a new point, click on the **Point** button. ![image3][]{: height="24px"}